antonbil/config-editor/README.md

 ## Installation

 1.  **Download:**
-    *   Download the `config-editor-plugin.zip` file from the [GitHub repository Releases page](https://github.com/jouw-gebruikersnaam/jouw-repository-naam/releases) (link aanpassen!).
+    *   Download the `config-editor-plugin.zip` file from the [GitHub repository Releases page](https://github.com/antonbil/config-editor/releases).
-    *   OR: Clone the repository: `git clone https://github.com/jouw-gebruikersnaam/jouw-repository-naam.git`
+    *   OR: Clone the repository: `git clone https://github.com/antonbil/config-editor.git`
 2.  **Upload to WordPress:**
     *   Log in to your WordPress admin panel.
     *   Navigate to `Plugins` > `Add New`.